 - First, right-click on Discord on your desktop and open Properties.

-- Lastly, click on Apply to save the changes and close the Properties tab.
+- Click on Apply to save the changes and close the Properties tab.

-Relaunch Discord afterwards and check if the application would still crash on your computer.
+Relaunch Discord afterward and check if the application still crashes on your computer.

 Fix 4: Disable Hardware Acceleration